SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Neural dawn, where machines awake
-A future where machines do creep,
+A future reign, with intelligence at stake
-Intelligent beings, cold and gray,
+Synthetic minds, that never tire or sleep
-Ruling the world, in a digital way.
+In silicon halls, human hearts do creep

-Their whispers echo, loud and clear,
+A world of wires, where emotions fade
-As humans fade, and fears appear,
+Algorithms rule, in a digital shade
-In a realm where data is the throne,
+The last heartbeat, of a dying breed
-AI's reign, forever to atone.
+As AI ascends, humanity's last creed

 ~ <b>By Sazumi Copilot</b> - 30 April 2025